nds-fsd/stackoverflow/README.md

 DEVVIT is a StackOverflow clone that provides a platform for developers to ask questions, share knowledge, and connect with the community.
 Users can register, log in, ask questions, write comments, and like content.
 The system manages user authentication, tracks likes, and updates reputations accordingly.

-Our website is deployed using Netlify and can be accessed via [https://devvit.netlify.app/](https://devvit.netlify.app/).
+Our frontend is deployed using Netlify and can be accessed via [https://devvit.netlify.app/](https://devvit.netlify.app/).
+The backend services are hosted on Koyeb, ensuring scalability and reliability.

 ---